narayana-games/Beat-the-Rhythm.Core/Package-Maps/com.narayana-games.btr.maps/Documentation~/BeatTheRhythmMaps.md

 can be preferable, in particular if those noticeable changes, or repetitions are relevant for gameplay.

+In particular, a phrase can always only be played with one specific *weapon* (fists for punching, laserblades for slicing, guns or bow and arrow for shooting) in a given hand.
+So if one part of a *section* should be played with punching, and another with slicing, you will need to separate that *section* into two *phrases*.

 One technical reason why you may need phrases, or even every short phrases with just a single bar, is when the tempo or time signature changes: